Hum4n01d/Amango/README.md

+# WARNING: This app is still in development and no releases have been made yet.
+Install at your own risk.

 # Amango
 > Do you have multiple Twitter or Facebook accounts?
 Do you struggle to stay on top of all your communication channels?
 Amango is the app for you